-The Scheme is a hybrid scheme comprising of Defined Benefit ('DB)' and Defined Contribution ('DC') sections.
-The Scheme is governed by a Trust Deed as amended from time to time and is administered by Aon Solutions UK Limited in accordance with the establishing document and Rules solely for the benefit of its members and other beneficiaries.
+The Scheme is an occupational Hybrid pension scheme comprising of Defined Benefit ('DB') and Defined Contribution ('DC') sections.
+The Scheme is governed by a Trust Deed, as amended from time to time, and is administered by Aon Solutions UK Limited in accordance with the establishing document and Rules solely for the benefit of its members and other beneficiaries.